Binance adopts stricter South Africa crypto policies

 The details

-- In an announcement to the South African users on its platform, Binance said the new guidelines will take effect on April 30.
+- In an announcement to South African users on its platform, Binance stated that the new guidelines will take effect on April 30.

 - Account holders who make transfers into other crypto wallets will now be required to provide the recipient’s full name, country of residence and the name of the exchange receiving the funds.

-- In addition, when users receive crypto from non-Binance wallets, they will need to provide the same information as it relates to the originator of the transfer.
+- Additionally, when users receive cryptocurrency from non-Binance wallets, they will need to provide the same information as it relates to the originator of the transfer.

-- The exchange says that incoming deposits will remain as transactions pending credit until the required information is provided.
+- The exchange states that incoming deposits will remain as pending transactions until the required information is provided.

 - Transactions may also be delayed, not processed at all, or returned to the sender if the required information is not provided, according to Binance.